 Cost of a Huntsville Truck Accident Lawyer

-According to the Alabama statute of limitations, Code §6-2-38, there is a two-year deadline for filing personal injury lawsuits with the civil court.
-If you attempt to file your truck accident claim after this deadline, the court can dismiss your case.
+According to the Alabama statute of limitations, Ala.
+Code § 6-2-38, there is a two-year deadline for filing personal injury lawsuits in the civil court.
+If you file your truck accident case after this deadline, the court can dismiss your case.

 While it is rare, you may be granted an extension.
+Certain exceptions may limit the amount of time you have to file, though.
 If you have questions about how the Alabama statute of limitations applies to your personal injury case, an experienced personal injury attorney can help.

 Determining the Liable Parties in Your Injury Accident